Understanding Prenuptial Agreement Australia and Binding Financial Agreements

 The advice not only needs to set out the advantages and disadvantages, and your rights and obligations on entering into the BFA it must also advise what would happen if the agreement were set aside and your rights and obligations should you be subject to Australian Family Law under case law and the Family Law Act 1975.

 BFA’s are drafted according to the section your circumstances fall under the Family Law Act 1975.
-You will need to have the agreement drafted pursuant to different sections depending on whether you are in, intending to enter, or are ending a de facto (link to de facto page ) relationship or a marriage.
+You will need to have the agreement drafted pursuant to different sections depending on whether you are in, intending to enter, or are ending a de facto relationship or marriage.
 The same weight is attributed to both relationships under the Family Law Act 1975 and this is the same for same-sex couples.
-(Link to same-sex couples page)

 To obtain the required written independent legal advice first detailed instructions of the relationship must be obtained by the solicitor.
 This includes: